 Cameras owned over the last 50 years have included rangefinders and SLRs from Kodak, Yashica, Minolta, Canon and Topcon; including a couple 8 mm and Super 8 mm movie cameras.
-I have pocket-sized Fuji and Kodak digitals for convenience and fun.
 Through the 1970's, my SLR of choice was the proven Topcon RE Super.
-However, "on the 8th day" I discovered Nikon; the others are gathering dust.
+However, "on the 8th day" I discovered Nikon; the other film cameras are gathering dust.
+I now have pocket-sized Fuji and Kodak digitals for convenience and fun, and have even added a canon Vixia still-video combo.

-Every image included in my Gallery was captured using a Nikon F100, 35mm film camera mounting either a Nikkor or Tamron lens, single Hoya filter, and when required, a Nikon electronic remote trigger, plus tripod.
+Nearly every image in my Gallery was captured using a Nikon F100, 35mm film camera mounting either a Nikkor or Tamron lens, single Hoya filter, and when required, a Nikon electronic remote trigger, plus tripod.
 I ocassionally use an SB-800 Speedlight for fill.
 My absolute favorite lens is Tamron's 28-105 mm, F2.8.
 Current film choices are Fujicolor Pro 160S & 160C and Kodak Pro 100UC & 400UC.
-However, I'm begining to experiment more with Ilford and Agfa monochrome entries.
-Earlier film favorites included Kodak's HD.
-Royal Gold, Portra VC and Agfa Optima.
+However, I'm begining to experiment more with monochrome film.

-I use print film due to its greater exposure range and more importantly, the desired output being a print.
+I prefer using film due to its greater exposure range and more importantly, the desired output being a print.
 In wedding and special event photography, we've yet to have a print so poorly exposed that it provided no useful information.
 A few have been tossed that were lacking in composition, but even they showed decent exposure.

-Web site images are of low-resolution and JPEG format.
-However, all prints for purchase are based upon 350 dpi minimum, 24 bit color, and uncompressed TIFF format.
-Files of 100 MB are typical for a single image as each scanned negative is both edited and saved at maximum print size.
-The theory behind saving scans at the anticipated print size is that no color interpretation is introduced, while printing smaller is rarely problematic.
+Web site pictures are of low-resolution and JPEG format.
+However, all digital images for purchase are based upon 350 dpi minimum, 24 bit color, and TIFF format.
+Files of 100 MB are typical for a single image as each scanned negative is edited and saved at 12 by 18 inches.
+The theory behind saving scans at this size is that color interpretation is minimized or eliminated, while printing smaller is rarely problematic.

 All TIFF masters include cropping and scratch, dust, & film-blemish removal, but extremely limited color or lighting-contrast adjustment, if at all.
 Black-white and sepia-tone images are, however, deliberate corruptions of the original color scans and intended for those who prefer the look of monochrome & age-appearing, special effect images.
 Otherwise, few artistic liberties are employed.
 The intent is to maximize authenticity of the final product.
 Now that I've ventured into posters, layering is utilized for the lettering and signature.

-All prints are sold without frames.
+All images are delivered to you on a Compact Disc.
 We encourage you to choose your favorite art & frame shop carefully, using a local business whenever possible.
 My recommendation is that you insist on archival material.
 Use UV filtering glass, but if you anticipate shipping or moving the print regularly, consider heavy weight acrylic protection.

 Bud Holley